1313e/pumas_cube/README.rst

 As shown above, the requesting data to be used in this function is almost identical to the ``read_cube_HDF5`` function, except that now a range of elevations can be given.
 Be warned however that providing a large range of elevations can give a figure that might be very hard to interpret, as different elevations often result in different average distances from the detector to the edge of the union of the models.

-The other function, ``make_scatter``, creates a 3D scatter plot of the end positions of all simulations that satisfy the specific simulation parameters.
+The final function, ``make_scatter``, creates a 3D scatter plot of the end positions of all simulations that satisfy the specific simulation parameters.
 Its use is very similar to the ``make_hist`` function:

 .. code:: python